Romo: Later period

 However in July 1996, feeling that their clubnights were being soured by continued tensions in the scene, Nugent, Wilde, Price and Slater discontinued both Club Skinny and Arcadia.
 Romo activities continued at the individual bands' concerts, although one Plastic Fantastic concert at Dingwalls from this time ended in a mass brawl after a hat was thrown onstage.
 The band also had a residency at the Dublin Castle, Camden during this period, although this was terminated by management after an incident where stage invaders performed a sex show.

-The bands mostly concentrated on their recording contracts at this point – in late 1996 Hollywood released a heavily remixed single Apocalypse Kiss and both Edgren and Leigh participated in performance art side project "Anti-Marilyn."
+The bands mostly concentrated on their recording contracts at this point – in late 1996 Hollywood released a heavily remixed single "Apocalypse Kiss" and both Edgren and Leigh participated in performance art side project "Anti-Marilyn."
 Edgren was spotted (by Dickon Edwards) fronting a new band in 1998 and she and Leigh would later reunite as Fubar.
 Plastic Fantastic – having previously released the Eno-influenced "Fantastique no.5" - left Mercury due to a dispute over the mix of planned second single "Plastic World."
 The band had accumulated between two and three albums' worth of recorded tracks which would be eventually uploaded by Shadric Toop to an official posthumous Youtube channel circa 2019.
 Back in early 1997, the band dissolved and Miller revived his old band Supercharger.
 Sexus, who had also released a second single '"The Official End Of It All" and recorded an album The Boyfriend Olympics, similarly fell out with ZTT over the mix of planned third single "How Do You Kiss".
 After the fallout, they were frozen into inactivity due to a dispute with management over their final payout from ZTT but would eventually re-emerge in 2002 as the Psychodelicates with a download/mail order album Psychodelicates Go Adventuring.
+The album was reissued on Spotify under the Sexus bandname in 2021, followed by a compilation of mostly Romo-era Sexus, Good Boys Gone Bad the next year.
+Vintage Sexus tracks have since sporadically continued to surface on Spotify.

 Viva meanwhile, despite continuing to demo material, never released any records and would later rename themselves Scala 5 and revert to a heavier guitar sound before their demise circa 2000.
 Personal differences between Xavior and his bandmates led to the demise of DexDexTer in early 1997 just as their single "Another Car Another CarCrash" was released with a follow-up "Chemistry of Youth" also ready for release.